taylorxnick/README/README.md

 - 👋 Hi, I’m Nick Taylor
-- 🌱 I’m currently studying at Colorado School of Mines as an MS student in the Mechanical Engineering department and getting a graduate certificate in Space Resources
+- 🌱 I’m currently studying at Colorado School of Mines as an MS student in the Mechanical Engineering department and getting a graduate certificate in Space Resources.
+I'm on track to complete graduate degree coursework tracks in both Robotics/Controls & Structures/Solid Mechanics by the end of my degree, and I'm part of the Autonomy, Robotics and Intelligent Algorithms (ARIA) research lab on campus as a hardware lead.
-      - Current Course List (as of Spring 2024): Partial Differential Equations, FEA, Mechatronics and Robot Kinematics/Dynamics, Neural Network Robot Controls, Space Resources and Special Topics in Advanced Dynamics
 - ⚡ I studied Aerospace Engineering at University of Colorado Boulder for my undergraduate degree
       - Graduated in 2022 with minors in Mathematics and Space Sciences
 - 👀 I’m always interested in learning new skills.
 I find the following coursework and professional topics the most enjoyable and itnriguing: